Tketa/react-native-workshop-pokedex/README.md

 # React-Native Workshop Pokedex
 30 min workshop to build a basic Pokedex to show the power of React-Native

+Many thanks to https://github.com/satya164/PocketGear for the UX/UI and some of the code in this workshop.

 ## Steps

 Clone this repository on your local machine